 Getting started with Spark

-Nexthink Spark is an AI agent that interprets and resolves level-1 IT requests and questions across real-time communication channels—currently, only available for MS Teams.
+Nexthink Spark is an AI agent that interprets and resolves level-1 IT requests and questions across real-time communication channels.
+Nexthink Spark is currently only available for MS Teams.

-By accelerating issue resolution, Spark reduces IT support workload and enhances the employee experience.
+By accelerating issue resolution, Spark reduces IT support workloads and enhances the employee experience.

 Before you begin